 If you want to remove the cache files for any app on your Android phone, the method outlined above is all that is necessary.

-If you choose Clear Storage instead, all of the data in the programme will be entirely removed from your device.
+If you choose Clear Storage instead, all of the data in the program will be entirely removed from your device.
 Simply put, this returns the application to its original state, as if you had just downloaded it from the Google Play Store.

 By going to Settings > Storage > Cached Data and choosing all of the files you wish to delete from earlier Android versions, you may completely erase all cached data from those versions.